 - My Greatest Failure: Kelvin regards his failure to stop Rheya's suicide as this; that's why she appears for him.
 Probably.

 - No Name Given: The first names of Snow and Sartorius, the last name of Rheya.

 - Offscreen Teleportation: Both times, Kris is just lying in bed, in the dark, and Harey suddenly is there.

 - Outgrown Such Silly Superstitions: When Kris asks Snow if he believes in God, he responds: "Who still believes nowadays..."

-- Riddle for the Ages: Why did the ocean sent the visitors?
+- Riddle for the Ages: Why did the ocean send the visitors?
 And why did it stop?
 Was it a test?
 Was it torture?
-Was it a misguided attempt of a good deed?
+Was it a misguided attempt at a good deed?
 The point of the novel is that we can never know.

 - Starfish Aliens:

 - Despite looking human, the visitors might also qualify, since their subatomic structure is completely alien.

 - Super-Strength: The visitors have it, as Kelvin soon learns.

 - The visitors definitely count, such as the first Rheya's dress that has buttons, but only for decoration - the dress can't be unbuttoned and has no other fastenings.
 There are also biological formations out in the ocean, made out of a calcified Solaris-stuff, that mimic the appearance of any number of earthly things, from buildings and trees to people and dogs.
 These don't last long and are eventually reabsorbed into the "water."

 - The description of the giant baby, which does not act in any way baby-like, but instead systematically tests out its body, to the horror of the witness.